The decay $B\to K+\nu+\bar{\nu}$ at Belle II and a massless bino in R-parity-violating supersymmetry: Signal processes in the RPV-SUSY

-However, only for a very light neutralino would the kinematic distribution of the final-state neutrino pair be unaffected at the experimentally detectable level.
+However, only for a very light neutralino would the kinematic distribution of the final-state neutralino-neutrino pair be indistinguishable from the SM neutrino-neutrino pair at the experimentally detectable level.
 For non-universal supersymmetry breaking electroweak gaugino masses the neutralino can be arbitrarily light.
-Such a light neutralino, even massless, is consistent with all laboratory, astrophysical, and cosmological data; see for example Refs.~\cite{Choudhury:1999tn, Gogoladze:2002xp, Dreiner:2003wh, Dreiner:2009er, Dreiner:2011fp, Dreiner:2013tja, Dreiner:2022swd}.
+Such a light neutralino, even massless, is consistent with all laboratory, astrophysical, and cosmological data; see discussion in Sec.~\ref{sec:intro}.
 In this work, we assume, for simplicity, a massless neutralino.